for emotional wellbeing and healthy relationships

 Prior to my professional training in psychotherapy I worked in the medical film industry and later the prison service.
 I have also worked for the charities Sane (mental health), Aricas (domestic violence) and The House of St Barnabas in London offering support to the homeless and disadvantaged.

-A countryside lover I enjoy spending my free time exploring the area with my labradoodles, Jimmy and Paddy who was, up until recently, a therapy pet and occasionally joins client sessions if appropriate.
+A countryside lover I enjoy spending my free time exploring the area with my labradoodles, Jimmy and Paddy who were, until recently, therapy pets and occasionally joins client sessions if appropriate.

 As a professional member of the UK Council of Psychotherapy I am bound by their strict code of ethics, have regular supervision and undertake ongoing CPD (continuing professional development) in order to maintain high therapeutic standards.